 - OSHA Bloodborne Pathogens (MUST BE COMPLETED ANNUALLY)*

-- This module is offered through CITI as of 6/1/17 and is named "I work with blood and other potential infectious material."
+- This module is offered through CITI as of 6/1/17 and is named "I work with blood and other potential infectious materials."

 * This training is only required for investigators conducting research involving Blood or Other Potentially Infectious Materials (OPIM)

-These additional courses will be required depending on the animals involved in the research.
+This additional course will be required depending on the procedures involved in the research.